aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/work/a-psalm-of-gratitude-a-poem-by-ben-aronin-after-1944.html.md

 <body>
 Title: A Psalm of Gratitude, a poem by Ben Aronin<br />
 Primary contributor: the-aronin-family<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=23529">http://opensiddur.org/?p=23529</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=23529">http://opensiddur.org/?p=23529</a>
 <p />
 <hr />